apearce/use-immediate-effect/README.md

 # use-immediate-effect
-Sometimes you want your effect to run right away
+Because sometimes you want your effects to run right away